 Are your paperwhites falling over?
 Mine were too.
-Here are four easy ways to keep them upright.
+Here are 4 easy ways to keep them upright.

 Paperwhites fall over because their roots have not developed strongly enough to hold the entire plant upwards.
 In nature, the bulbs have years to develop and get a foothold in the surrounding soil.
 In some water and pebbles on our counter?….not so much.

-Paperwhites grow naturally in Mediterranean soil, in areas where the gardening zone is in the neighbourhood of Zone 8-11.
-They’re used to well-draining soil, where they have to establish deep roots to get to water.
-Paperwhites usually grow to a height of 30–45 cm (1–1.5 feet).
+Paperwhite flowers grow naturally in Mediterranean soil, in areas where the gardening zone is in the neighborhood of Zone 8-11.
+They’re used to well-draining soil, where they must establish deep roots to get to the water.
+When you grow Paperwhites in water (without soil), they don’t have much to root into!

 “..The ethereal beauty of paper-white Narcissus papyraceus will work well in any style of home.
 The flowers also have the lovelies of scents.
 The stems often need supporting.”Gardening Indoors: Creative Designs for Plants in the Home, by Diana Yakeley